 Welcome back to My Danish Christmas Advent Calendar!
 Join me every day in opening a new door.
 Just like last year, I’ve got a host of goodies to share with you – traditional Danish Christmas recipes, traditions, songs, games, decorations, crafts and landscapes… So sit back, relax and enjoy!

-Two sleeps to go!
-Don’t forget to check back here tomorrow when we open the next door!
+Okay, we’re done at the craft table for today.
+Don’t forget to tidy up after yourself and check back here tomorrow when we open the next door!